 Of course, these are all lies—falsehoods that the gospel contradicts entirely.
 At church, we learn truths that combat the negative stereotypes and messages found in the world.
 We learn that we are daughters of Heavenly Parents, that we are powerful beyond imagining, and that our worth and potential encompass so much more than outer beauty.

 However, despite the valuable doctrine and spiritual lifelines we’ve been taught, occasionally some of our experiences in the world can, unfortunately, still seep into our culture.
-Here are just a few myths Mormon women sometimes hear at church about their bodies.
+Here are just a few myths Latter-day Saint women sometimes hear at church about their bodies.

 Modest is hottest.